Decision-making with Speculative Opponent Models: Methodology

-After all agents in the controlled team sample their actions, each controlled agent $i$'s CDC network $G_{\phi_i}$ takes as input the joint observation $\mathbf{o}^t$ and joint action $\mathbf{a}^t$ of its team, and computes a return distribution $Z_i(\mathbf{o}^t, \mathbf{a}^t)$.
 Note that each agent in the controlled team has an independent set of OMA and CDC, and the only shared are their observations and actions.
-This is critical for extracting the individual knowledge of each agent which may be heterogeneous for their different observations, current statuses, etc. In general, the rationales of DOMAC can be explained as the same closed optimization loop like that of the original actor-critic framework.
-OMA receives the local information with the beliefs of modeled opponents (i.e., predicted opponents' actions).
-It improves the decision-making by adjusting opponent models and actively selecting the actions with higher evaluations according to CDC, while CDC, in turn, evaluates the improved policy.
+This is critical for extracting the individual knowledge of each agent, which may be heterogeneous for their different observations, current statuses, etc. {To speed up the learning, we share the parameters of the agent networks across all controlled agents but a one-hot encoding of the $agent_{id}$ is concatenated onto each agent's observations to induce heterogeneities of the inputs.
+In scenarios where the agents within a system are homogeneous, both functionally and behaviorally, the utilization of a shared OMA network is feasible for these homogeneous agents.} Generally, the rationales of DOMAC can be explained as the same closed optimization loop as that of the original actor-critic framework.
+That is, OMA receives the local information with the beliefs of modelled opponents (i.e., predicted opponents' actions).
+It improves decision-making quality by adjusting opponent models and actively selecting the actions with higher evaluations according to CDC, while CDC, in turn, evaluates the improved policy.
 In the following, we first show that optimizing the OMA can be formulated as a policy gradient theorem.
 Then we formulate the optimization of CDC by using a quantile regression loss.
-Finally, we transform the theoretical findings into a concrete algorithm presented in Algorithm \ref{alg:algorithm}.
+Finally, we transform the theoretical findings into a practical algorithm.

-\subsection{Opponent model aided actor}
+\subsection{Opponent Model Aided Actor}

+{Suppose the agent $i$ has total $p$ opponents in the game, it {represents} them by $p$ {independent} speculative opponent models.
+Specifically in Figure~\ref{DOMAC_new}(a), the opponent model for opponent $k$ of agent $i$ is given as $\mu_{\psi_{ik}}$ with trainable parameter $\psi_{ik}$.
+Once the agent $i$ receives a local observation $o^t_i$ at time step $t$, each of its opponent models takes $o^t_i$ and the opponent index {k} as input, and outputs a distribution over which the opponent $k$'s actions $\hat{a}^t_{ik}$ can be predicted.}

+{Then, the agent policy $\pi_{\theta_i}$ takes the joint predicted action $\hat{a}^t_i = [\hat{a}^t_{i1}, \dots, \hat{a}^t_{ip}]$ {of all opponents} {with $o^t_i$ as input}, and outputs a distribution over the agent $i$'s action space $A_i$.
+The final action probability distribution of the agent is the sum of the actor outputs weighted by the probability of corresponding opponent joint action {(Equation~\ref{eq4})}.
+To increase the accuracy, agent $i$ samples and aggregate multiple opponents' joint actions.}